 Every summer, teens (or adults!) looking for YA audiobooks can head over to SYNC, a free summer audiobook program for teens, sponsored by AudioFile Magazine and delivered by OverDrive.

 2020 books included Tiffany D. Jackson’s Monday’s Not Coming and Serpent & Dove by Shelby Mahourin.

 Since this post originally went up, I’ve found out about a few more sites for audiobooks.
 Some of these aren’t as user-friendly as others, but with a bit of work, you can get your free listening on at these sites as well.

 But, even better, we’ve created genre-specific guides for different types of audiobooks.
 Find recommendations for kids at “29 Free Audiobooks for Kids And Anyone Else.”
 For romance recs, check out “6 Places To Find Free Romance Audiobooks.”

-Or, you can always sign up for Book Riot’s Deal of the Day newsletter, where Jeff occasionally features cheap audiobooks on sale.
+Or, you can always sign up for Book Riot’s Deal of the Day newsletter, where our team occasionally features cheap audiobooks on sale.